-Dr. Jamie Brodarick, Ph.D., LMFT Program Director, MAMFT ibrodarick@tfc.edu
+Dr. Jamie Brodarick, Ph.D., LMFT Program Director, MAMFT jbrodarick@tfc.edu

-The Master of Arts in Marriage and Family Therapy develops clinicians with the skills and knowledge to provide ethical, competent, and compassionate therapy for individuals, marriages, and families within a multicultural, integrated Christian framework.
+The Master of Arts in Marriage and Family Therapy develops clinicians with the skills and knowledge to provide ethical, competent, and compassionate, systemic, and relational therapy for individuals, marriages, and families within a multicultural, integrated Christian framework.